ulodciv/cluster_deployer/README.md

 # deploy_cluster
 Easily deploy clusters of 2+ nodes with resilisent replicated Postgresql.
+The purpose of this application is to assist in the preparation of clusters to run tests and validate that the postgresl resource agent works properly.

-Runs on Windows, and should run on other UNIX-likes with little changes.
+Runs using VirtualBox Windows, and should run on other UNIX-likes with little changes.

 Requires Python 3.6 using external module Paramiko.